 Digital Education Network

-A collaboration of six projects worked to ensure the continuity of learning during the COVID-19 pandemic and transform the future of education in Chile.
+A collaboration of seven projects worked to ensure the continuity of learning during the COVID-19 pandemic and transform the future of education in Chile.

 Together they sought to address the education challenge from different perspectives - school management and teacher leadership; innovation and technology; training of the education community; gender equity; and socio-emotional support for students, parents and educators.